 Final Project

-The final course deliverable is a project of your own choosing.
-The goal of the project is to consolidate your knowledge of the key concepts covered in the CS107e course and do something creative with your Mango Pi.
+Your end-quarter deliverable is to complete a project of your own choosing.
+The goal is to consolidate your knowledge of the key concepts covered in the CS107e course and do something creative with your Mango Pi.
 We hope you find the project a fun and satisfying way to put your new knowledge and skills into action and build something you are truly proud of!

 Project schedule and deliverables

-Submit Google form for project team by Mon Mar 4
+Submit Google form for project team repo by Mon Nov 18

 Find a project partner.
-We've observed that a 2-person team works out the best, so that is our recommendation.
-If you have a project in mind that would be better run as a solo effort or requires a team of 3, come talk it through with us to understand the tradeoffs and challenges for the different arrangements.
+We've observed that 2-person teams work best, so that is our strong recommendation.
+If you have a project in mind that would be better run as a solo effort or requires a team of three, please come talk through your plans with us first.

 Looking for like-minded folks to team up with?
-Check in with your peers in lecture, lab, OH, or Ed.
-The staff can also help you find a good pairing, please ask!
+Check in with your peers in lecture, lab, OH, and Ed or ask the staff for help connecting to others looking for a pairing.

-Submit your team or request for a team using this Google form.
-We will create a new repository for your team's project on GitHub.
-Your team will use this shared repo to work together on the project code.
+Submit your team using this Google form.
+We will create a new GitHub repository for the project that will be shared by the team.

 Project lab 1 (Week 9)

-The labs in the final two weeks are used as working meetings for your team.
+The labs in weeks 9 and 10 are used as working team meetings.
 You and your teammates should arrange to attend the same lab session.

-In the first project lab, your team will brainstorm project options and refine those ideas into a specific project.
-Review your plan with us to confirm your direction, scope, and schedule are aligned for a great outcome.
-You're now ready to draft your project proposal!
+In first project lab, your team will brainstorm options and refine your ideas into a project plan.
+Review the plan with us to confirm your direction, scope, and schedule are aligned for a great outcome.
+You're now ready to draft and submit your project proposal.

 In your project repository, there is a template file Proposal.md.
-Edit to update with your project proposal.
-Submit by committing and pushing to Github.
+Edit this file for your project proposal, commit and push to Github to submit.

 The project proposal should include: